Cloud Planning, Migration and Management

 At this stage you should also consider your IT budget and determine how much you’re prepared to spend.
 A five year timeframe is a useful one to consider, since IT infrastructure generally needs to be replaced every five years.

-The cloud drastically reduces upfront costs but the flipside is increased ongoing costs.
+The cloud drastically reduces upfront costs but the flipside is increased ongoing costs for licensing and subscriptions.

 Of course, there are ongoing costs with on-premise servers, too – things like maintenance, power and repairs.
 When determining your budget, be sure you include everything you currently spend on your IT, including: